Fz3r0/Fz3r0_-_Paloalto/02-Fz3r0_Paloalto_Labs/Lab01_Jurassic-Park-Paloalto_Fz3r0/01-F0-Paloalto-Basic-QEMU+GNS3/01-F0-PA01_-_Management-Interface.md

 <span align="center"> <p align="center"> ![gns3](https://github.com/user-attachments/assets/1e3b431c-1e3f-4d08-a495-b0bb1dd495c1) </p> </span>

-Add the Appliance, a VPC, a NAT or Cloud and check for DHCP and connections, it's important to check the IP obtained for future uses:
+- Add the Appliance, a VPC, a NAT or Cloud and check for DHCP and connections (it's important to check the IP obtained for future uses).
+- **Check from the PC for an Available IP for future use in the Paloalto, in my case `192.168.122.200` (No response: available IP Address)**

 ![image](https://github.com/user-attachments/assets/549f9dde-81e0-46b9-b754-7ee9612dc4ac)

-**Check from the PC for an Available IP for future use in the Paloalto, in my case `192.168.122.200` (No response: available IP Address)**

 ## Fz3r0 Lab Addressing